Best 2023 Diwali Celebrations From Around the World

 Port Louis, Mauritius

-As an island nation, Mauritius will host one of the most remote Diwali celebrations.
-However, it’s no less important than other world cities, especially for Mauritians of Hindu faith.
-What could possibly be the biggest community event is the shopping carnival at the convention center.
-This event known as the Shopping Carnival has just begun and runs through November 5.
-However, there will be other celebrations throughout Port Louis, with families holding traditional ceremonies, wearing colorful clothing and enjoying festive cuisine.
-Did you know that this country off the coast of East Africa has the third largest Hindu population in the world?
+Mauritius will host one of the most remote Diwali celebrations as an island nation.
+However, it’s less critical than other world cities, especially for Mauritians of the Hindu faith.
+The biggest community event could be the shopping carnival at the convention center.
+This event, known as the Shopping Carnival, has just begun and runs through November 5.
+However, there will be other celebrations throughout Port Louis, with families holding traditional ceremonies, wearing colorful clothing, and enjoying festive cuisine.
+Did you know that this country off the coast of East Africa has the third-largest Hindu population in the world?

 Toronto, Canada

-As one of the world’s most diverse cities, Toronto is home to several people from South Asian descent.
-In fact, the largest minority group of South Asian, including descents from several regions of India.
-With this in mind, it should come as no surprise that Toronto offers several Diwali events.
+As one of the world’s most diverse cities, Toronto is home to several people of South Asian descent.
+The largest minority group of South Asians, including descendants from several regions of India.
+With this in mind, it should be no surprise that Toronto offers several Diwali events.
 This includes a festival at Nathan Phillips Square next to city hall on November 4 and 5.
-In addition is a Diwali celebration in College Par November 8 and North York Festival of Lights November 11.
+In addition, there is a Diwali celebration in College Par on November 8 and the North York Festival of Lights on November 11.
 Of course, there will be other special events, including in neighboring communities like Mississauga and Scarborough.
-In all, Toronto is an excellent city to celebrate the Festival of Lights.
+Toronto is an excellent city in which to celebrate the Festival of Lights.

 Related: Interesting Facts You Might Not Know About Toronto